-Every web design agency wants a list of “perfect-match” web design leads because consistently finding high quality leads is one of the most difficult problems your agency faces.
+Every web design agency wants a list of “perfect-match” web design leads because consistently finding high quality leads is one of the most difficult problems an agency business faces.

 Most lead generation strategies like social media, SEO, and email marketing can take years of investment before generating a single lead.
 That’s why they’re not right for everyone.

 Buying a vetted, high-quality list of leads to supplement an agency pipeline can be one of the wisest moves you make this year.
 But there are also some pitfalls to be aware of.
 Below we’ll walk through the best options for finding high-quality web design leads for your agency.

 4 Non-Negotiable Criteria for Good Web Design Leads

-The quality of web design “leads” for sale online can vary wildly depending on source.
+The quality of web design “leads” for sale online can vary wildly depending on their source.
 Some websites that claim to sell “qualified” leads are actually randomly generated lists of fake or dead email addresses.
 Contacting these “leads” can damage your email deliverability permanently as a result.

 So what’s the solution?
 Are all leads worthless?
 Do good web design leads for sale online even exist?